-Upper Limb Prosthetic Patients’ Optimal Results Revealed with New Assessment Tool
+Upper Limb Prosthetic Patients’ Optimal Results Revealed with New CAPPFUL® Assessment Tools

 by Arm Dynamics, on Feb 1, 2019 12:01:52 PM

-A novel outcome measure---the Capacity Assessment of Prosthetic Performance for the Upper Limb (CAPPFUL)---has been psychometrically validated and the results published in a peer-reviewed journal.
-Developed by the clinical team at Arm Dynamics, it is the first comprehensive assessment tool designed exclusively to measure upper limb prosthetic performance.
+CAPPFUL® outcome measure tools have been psychometrically validated and the results published in a peer-reviewed journal.
+Developed by the clinical team at Arm Dynamics, these comprehensive assessments are among the first to be designed to measure upper limb prosthetic performance.

-What makes the CAPPFUL a pivotal outcome measure is its capacity to enable an upper limb prosthetic patient to reach their maximum rehabilitation potential.
-It measures specific performance domains and the overall performance of a functional upper limb prosthetic device at any amputation level, enabling the rehabilitation team to:
+CAPPFUL outcome measures are pivotal due to their capacity to help upper limb prosthetic patients to reach their maximum rehabilitation potential.
+CAPPFUL assessments evaluate specific performance domains and the overall performance of a functional upper limb prosthetic device at any amputation level, enabling the rehabilitation team to: